imakshug/Personal-Expense-Tracker/readme.md

 Fill out the form and click "Add Expense" — the entry is saved to expenses.csv.

 ### 📋 View Table
-All expenses are shown in a table, updated live via JavaScript and Flask API.
+All expenses are displayed in a table, updated in real-time via a JavaScript and Flask API.

 ### 🔍 Filter
-Enter a category, date range, or both — and hit "Apply Filter" to narrow down the results.
+Enter a category, date range, or both, and hit "Apply Filter" to narrow down the results.

 ### 🗑️ Delete
 Each row includes a "Delete" button to remove specific entries.